anrichtait/notes/README.md

 Studying is hard but I find that spending time focused on something I enjoy is very important, so while I don't spend all my time on Japanese I do it as a passion project.

+## Bash Notebooks:
+Part of my software engineering studies.

 ## Math Notebook:
 This probably won't be updated often, due to me being a bit too busy right now to also study math.
+I now have to different notebooks, the normal math and discrete math, this will soon be updated to include a linear algebra book as well.

 ## Some screenshots:
 ![Cover page example](coverpageScreenshot.png)